About Static Jobs

 Please, don't think it's just five minutes because you're not the only employer a job seeker wants to apply to and

-there are plenty of such websites or applicant tracking systems on the Internet.
+there are plenty of such websites or Applicant Tracking Systems (ATS) on the Internet.
 A job seeker cannot physically hop from a

 website to a website because it's boring, tedious and inefficient.

 Put yourself in a typical job seeker's place.
 To find a job, he or she has to quickly submit his or her resume to as many